v5er

 Mine's a 150 and came back from a 55k service with a similar problem.
 Plugs and filters were changed, new coil pack fitted (quite common on the v5, apparently).
 Nothing on the diagnostic but specialist who drove it agreed there was a slight hesitation at certain revs.
 Not serious, but noticeable because the car's so smooth otherwise.
 They cleaned off the throttle body carbon deposits, which cured it for a few days.
 I may be imagining it, but I think it's back.
 I expect it'll be some electronic gizmo that will defy all efforts to fix!

 Mine had the problem before and after servicing.
-The stealer (now closed down) told me it was probably the excess carbon deposited on the throttle body.
+The dealer (now closed down) told me it was probably the excess carbon deposited on the throttle body.
 Probably is the key word.
 It could also be the sparks or anything else as you have found out to your expense.
 An engine purge might be worth a shot.
 I've just done my accounts and I spent less on my house last year than my Tolly!

 Could it be the MAF that quite a few correspondents talk about?
 That would have been picked up at the service, wouldn't it?